jcmcneal/prisma-arm64/README.md

-### Prisma Binaries for arm
+### Prisma Binaries for arm64
-This is a temporary solution for building custom binaries for arm.
+This is a temporary solution for building custom binaries for arm64.

 **As of now I've only verified this works on debian images.
 On alpine images it has issues due to the lack of glibc package.**